plushysmurf3/ios-yelp/README.md

 The following **additional** features are implemented:

 - [x] Added custom splash screen on startup
+- [x] Display subset of categories on Filter page load where the subset is the selected items from previous search

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):